 I also collect personal data in other ways, for example:

-• I may receive data about you that is passed to me by a client, for example if I am writing or editing a case study that mentions you in your place of work.
+• I may receive data about you that is passed to me by a client or prospective client, for example:

 Why I collect data

-I collect data for the following reasons, which I rely on as a legitimate basis for collecting the information:
+I collect data for the following reasons, which I rely on as legitimate bases for collecting the information:

 • to identify, and keep records of, prospective or existing clients or partners

 • to ensure the accuracy of anything I write or publish

 • to check the accuracy of anything I have written or published

 • to retain evidence in case of a dispute or investigation